miguelgrinberg/anaglyph.py/README.md

 anaglyph.py
 ===========

 Simple anaglyph image generator written in Python and PIL.
+Detailed tutorial and usage instructions are in my blog article: http://blog.miguelgrinberg.com/post/take-3d-pictures-with-your-canon-dslr-and-magic-lantern.

 It can generate a few different types of stereo images: